3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ### Input from Unity Interface

-Using the `putImage` method in the primary `IAlgorithm` interface we will be importing images captured by the Intel® RealSense™ camera after it is passed through the Unity interface.
-These images will be read in and stored using the `System.Drawing.Bitmap` format.
+Using the `ProcessImage` method in the primary `IAlgorithm` interface we will be importing images captured by the Intel® RealSense™ camera after it is passed through the Unity interface.
+These images will be read in and stored using the `Texture2D` format.
 This format's pixel structure can be altered depending on the needs of the computer vision implementation.